prakashchhipa/AskAnythingInCharts-Qwen2.5-7B/README.md

 # AskAnything in Charts - Powered by Qwen 2.5

 LORA Fine-tuned Qwen 2.5 7B vision-language model with the base model for chart understanding tasks.
-Finetuned adapted for pinpoint answer for question on ChartQA benchmark.
+Finetuned adapted for pinpoint answer for question on ChartQA benchmark, acheiving 8% improvmeent.
 The model is trained on the ChartQA dataset to better understand and answer questions about charts and graphs.

 **Author:** [Prakash Chandra Chhipa](https://github.com/prakashchhipa)
 **Portfolio:** [prakashchhipa.github.io](https://prakashchhipa.github.io)